denis-shevchenko-work/workdays-calc/README.md

 The number of non-working days is calculated as follows:
 * for each non-working day in the set of non-working days we check if there are matches between two given dates (inclusive) and if it is we increment the number of non-working days.

+Considering that persistence is about to change from local files to database or any other storage, it is good to use Clean Architecture approach.

+The idea of Clean Architecture is to put delivery and gateway at the edges of our design.
+Business logic should not depend on whether we expose a REST or a GraphQL API, and it should not depend on where we store and get data from — a database, a microservice API exposed via gRPC or REST, or a CSV file.

 ## Implementation
 The solution is implemented as a maven library using the Java programming language.
 One of the way to implement it is to use [cronutils](http://cron-parser.com/ ).
 It has a lot of features and can be used to parse cron expressions and calculate the number of matches in range.

+So non-working days will be represented as cron expressions and the number of non-working days will be calculated as the number of matches between two given dates (inclusive).
+`Cronutils` have some limitations, like if task is scheduled for very begining of the day i.e. '0s 0m 0h' it is considedred as already passed.
+So to make it work for start date cron expression should be shifted by one second.
+Each Non-working day has unique expression and described by its name.

+For example, weekends can be represented as `1 0 0 * * SAT,SUN` and Christmas as `1 0 0 25 12 *`.

 From architectural point of view it is possible to define following use cases:
 1. [CalculateWorkDaysUseCase](src%2Fmain%2Fjava%2Fcom%2Fexample%2Fworkdays%2Fdomain%2Fusecases%2Fcalculate%2FCalculateWorkDaysUseCase.java) to calculate the number of workdays